pduranti/mercadolibre.github.com/_posts/guide/listing/2012-07-13-res-signup-user.markdown

 Complete the required additional information  {#additionalinfo}
 --------------------------------------------

-Make your user available for listing using MercadoLibre's APIs by completing some additional information (documentation, location, etc.).
+Make your user available for listing using MELI API by completing some additional information (documentation, location, etc.).
 To accomplish this go to the following URL:

 <a href="http://www.mercadolibre.com" target="_blank">http://www.mercadolibre.com</a>